PierreDucournau/instagram-to-tandoor/README.md

 ### Change Browser

 The script uses Selenium to interact with the installed web browser.
 The browser is hidden by default, so don't worry if nothing pops up.
 You can check if your installed browser is compatible by checking the [Selenium documentation](https://www.selenium.dev/documentation/webdriver/browsers/).
 The default browser is `Firefox`.
-To change the browser, add the following to your `.env' file
+To change the browser, add the following to your `.env' file.
+Currently the script does not support chrome as a browser.

 ```
-BROWSER=chrome
+BROWSER=firefox
 ```

 other possible values are `edge`, `safari`, `firefox`.
 If you do not add this line, the default browser is `Firefox`.